scala/scala-lang/blog/_posts/2015-11-16-minutes-from-nov-2015.md

 Notes:

-- The way we left this from last time, people generally didn't want this, but [@swaldman](https://github.com/swaldman) has gone ahead and provided a proposal for this
+- The way we left this from last time, we were unsure where it stood, but [@swaldman](https://github.com/swaldman) has gone ahead and provided a proposal for this
 - [@SethTisue](http://github.com/SethTisue) should consider this SLIP in the context of other SLIPs going on at the moment

 Actions: